 Recreational therapists use many different leisure activities to treat patients.
 They plan and carry out treatment services or activities using a variety of methods and plan all activities around patient interests as well as their needs.
-Many recreational therapists use arts and crafts, dance, drama, music, and games to keep patients active.
+Recreational therapists create programs in art, music, dance, sports, games, and crafts for individuals with disabilities or illnesses.
+These programs help to prevent or alleviate physical, mental, and social problems.
+They improve self-confidence and self-control and relieve depression and anger.
 They may offer instruction in stretching and breathing techniques.
 They also talk with patients and listen to their reactions to help ease any depression, stress, or anxiety.

-They work in hospitals, nursing homes, day care centers, and other health care institutions.
-Recreational therapists usually work with doctors, nurses, social workers, psychologists, and physical and occupational therapists in setting up treatment for patients.
-They examine the patient's medical records and talk to family members.
-They develop detailed treatment plans and make changes when needed.
+The day-to-day work experience of recreational therapists can vary dramatically, depending on the setting and clients they serve.
+Recreational therapists work in hospitals, nursing homes, day care centers, and other health care institutions.
+They usually work with doctors, nurses, social workers, psychologists, and physical and occupational therapists in setting up treatment for patients.
+After examining the patient's prior medical records and talking to family members, they develop detailed treatment plans and make changes where needed.
 An important part of their job is to keep track of patient progress.
 Recreational therapists often meet with other medical staff to talk about how patients are doing.
 They also keep detailed records and write reports.

-- Recreational therapists work with patients in hospitals, nursing homes, rehabilitation centers, and assisted living facilities - Conduct therapy sessions to improve patients mental and physical well being - Use a variety of therapeutic techniques, including arts and crafts, drama, music, dance, sports, and field trips - Must have bachelor's degree, some possess a master's degree - Typically certified by the National Council for Therapeutic Recreation Certification
+- Recreational therapists work with patients in hospitals, nursing homes, rehabilitation centers, and assisted living facilities - Conduct therapy sessions to improve patients mental and physical well being - Use a variety of therapeutic techniques, including art and craft, drama, dance, sports, and field trips - Must have bachelor's degree, some possess a master's degree - Typically certified by the National Council for Therapeutic Recreation Certification

-• There are no educational programs for recreational therapists in Nevada
+There are no educational programs for recreational therapists in Nevada

 - Activity Therapist

 - Art Therapist

+- Certified Therapeutic Recreation Specialist

+- General Activities Therapist

 - Music Therapist

 - Rehabilitation Therapist

 - Therapeutic Recreation Specialist